-Within the Parks Service there is a programme of staff training that includes:
+Within the idverde there is a programme of staff induction and training that includes:

 - Chainsaw use

-- Appropriate Pesticide Use
+- Pesticides use

-- First Aid
+- First aid

-- Safe operation of Machinery
+- Safe operation of machinery

+- Water safety

-- Customer Care
+- Customer care

-- Manual Handling
+- Manual handling

-- Dispute Resolution
+- Dispute resolution

-- The Inspection Programme

-- Fire extinguisher training

 Dog walking is a major activity in Sir Joseph Hood Memorial Playing Field and the Council wishes to encourage responsible dog ownership across the borough.
-The policy of London Borough of Merton is to treat dog waste as separate rubbish.
-It is emptied from the 6 dog bins in the park by Environmental Services.
+The policy of London Borough of Merton has been to treat dog waste as separate rubbish.
+However, we now integrate dog waste into general waste, allowing dog owners to use any of the park bins for their (bagged) dog waste.
 Information regarding the Council's dog policies is displayed in the park on the main signs.
-LB Merton is implementing the "traffic light" system for dog control across all open spaces (including housing and highways land) in the borough: